 If you have diabetes, it's important to have your eyes checked regularly.
 High blood sugar can weaken and damage the tiny blood vessels in your eye, which can lead to diabetic retinopathy.
 When left untreated, the condition can cause vision loss.

 Diabetic retinopathy doesn’t have symptoms in the early stages.
 Regular screenings can help catch the disease before it leads to serious complications.
-At University of Missouri Health Care’s Mason Eye Institute, our eye care specialists (ophthalmologists) specialize in diagnosing and treating diabetic retinopathy.
+At University of Missouri Health Care’s Mason Eye Clinic, our eye care specialists (ophthalmologists) specialize in diagnosing and treating diabetic retinopathy.
 Our ophthalmologists work together with your primary care doctor or endocrinologist to offer you complete care.

 We can help prevent the disease and protect your eyesight.